 IFTTT is short for If This Then That.
 It's a service designed – albeit not with the lofty goal of making the most of your time on earth – to make it easy to carry out a whole range of tasks via its automated or on-demand service.

 The main IFTTT service is for automatic actions – things that you want to happen every time certain conditions are met without you needing to do anything.
-These trigger > action relationships are called 'recipes'.
+These trigger > action relationships used to be called 'recipes', but IFTTT recently renamed them 'applets'.
+We're going to call them recipes for the sake of this article, given that's what most people are used to.

 As IFTTT is just for automated actions, there's also another app called DO for one-off actions that you might like to repeat – like automatically asking a specific Slack channel or user if they want coffee as you approach the office.